nasserdr/digiRhythm/README.md

     to detect these missing days.
 -   [ ] Come up with another name for the function daily_average_activity and
     create another function for daily and hourly computed activities averaged.
+-   [ ] Create a file that conducts a Meta Analysis (like the one of regio_beef) code that takes an input file with data configuration, compute everything and then save all results in an output file.
+That would hit.
+-   [ ] Add out-of-the-shelf graphical control (width, height, device, line thickness ...)

 **TO DO CORE FUNCTIONALITIES:**